 - g.
 A non-refundable application fee - h.
-A fully executed MCH-213G Commonwealth of Virginia School Entrance Form (Appendix F-2) or equivalent, which stipulates the following must be submitted prior to the student beginning school: - i.
-Proof of exact dates of immunization as required by the Code of Virginia - ii.
-Physical examination covering all required aspects as mandated on the MCH-213 G, within 12 months prior to entering school for the first time.
+A fully executed MCH 213G Commonwealth of Virginia School Entrance Form or other U.S. state equivalent, which stipulates the following must be submitted prior to the student beginning school: - i.
+Proof of exact dates of required immunization as required by the Code of Virginia.
+Immunization records are required to be signed and verified by a licensed healthcare provider. - ii.
+Physical examination covering all required aspects as mandated on the MCH 213G within 12 months prior to the first day of school and entering a new school for the first time.
 Equivalent school entrance physical forms from another state may be acceptable.
-(Note: A preschool physical does not take the place of the required kindergarten entry physical unless it is completed within 12 months prior to kindergarten entry.) - i.
-Proof of satisfying tuition requirements at any former Diocesan school if previously enrolled in a Diocesan school
+(Note: A pre-school physical does not take the place of the required kindergarten entry physical even if it was completed within the 12 months prior to kindergarten entry.
+This is because some aspects required for kindergarten are not included in a pre-school physical e.g., hearing and vision screening) - i.
+Proof of satisfying tuition requirements at any former diocesan school if previously enrolled in a diocesan school